lawleyfall2019/110-fall2019/exercises/collExercise/collExercise.md

 ![Slack Share GDoc Screenshot](slackGDrive.png)

 3. Configure your Slack notifications.
 You can change the overall settings for the Slack, and then you can override the global settings on a channel-by-channel basis.
-What I generally do is turn on all notifications for the class, and then mute individual channels, like #introductions and #music-suggestions.
+What I generally do is turn on all notifications for the class, and then mute individual channels, like #music, that I don't need immediate updates from.
 You're welcome to set it up in whatever way works best for you.
 (However, since the #announcements channel is used only by the professor and TA for class-wide announcements, it's a bad idea to mute or leave that channel!)

 ## Deliverables